top of page

-Global Emergency and Critical Care Conference
+Global Emergency Care Conference 2026

-The Global Emergency and Critical Care Conference is an annual two-day event.
+The Global Emergency Care Conference is an annual two-day event.
 It is designed to equip emergency care providers with the skills, resources and networks to become involved in the development of global emergency care, particularly in resource-limited settings.

 CAPACITY BUILDING IN GLOBAL EMERGENCY CARE WORKSHOP

-Tuesday 9 September 2025 | 8.30am – 5.00pm (AEST)
+Tuesday 15 September 2026 | 8.30am – 5.00pm (AEST)

 A small group, interactive workshop that utilises real-world scenarios to help you to develop the skills you need to successfully engage in emergency care projects around the world.